LucasRufo/solid-principles-with-csharp/README.md

 }
 ```

-Now our `TransactionService` only depends on interfaces and it only knows the contract of those dependencies.
+Now our `TransactionService` only depends on interfaces and only knows the contract of those dependencies.

 ## Resources